Dynatrace Inc. (DT) Stock: A Look at the Analyst Recommendations

 Macquarie gave a rating of “Neutral” to DT, setting the target price at $38 in the report published on November 02nd of the previous year.

-During the last 5 trading sessions, DT fell by -2.08%, which changed the moving average for the period of 200-days by +21.72% in comparison to the 20-day moving average, which settled at $43.23.
-In addition, Dynatrace Inc. saw 13.26% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DT rose by +0.75%, which changed the moving average for the period of 200-days by +36.60% in comparison to the 20-day moving average, which settled at $43.70.
+In addition, Dynatrace Inc. saw 12.35% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading